-Depends on how many seeds you're starting, you will need a few toilet paper rolls or paper towel rolls.
+Depending on how many seeds you're starting, you will need a few toilet paper rolls or paper towel rolls.
+It's wise to begin saving the rolls prior to planting season so you have a good supply on hand.

 How to Use Toilet Paper Rolls to Start Seeds

-Here are the things you need to get started creating toilet paper or paper towel seed pods:
+Here are the things you need to create toilet paper or paper towel seed pods:

 - Cardboard toilet paper, paper towel, or wrapping paper rolls